markeby/Synth32/README.md

   - Display module

 The core of the system is an ESP-WROOM-32 ESP32 ESP-32S development board with a  USB development shield to interface a midi keyboard.
 Any midi controller will work.
-I am using an inexpensive Smason Graphite 49.
-I intend to add bluetooth and serial midi inputs as well.
+I am using an inexpensive Smason Graphite 49 on the serial MIDI and a Novation LaunchControl XL on the USB MIDI.
+I intend to add bluetooth MIDI input as well.

 The design is for 6 simultanous notes whether they be all of the same effect or split the keyboard to have dual effects but still be able to play cords.